jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

 - Treat `Time` as Julian dates and convert to relative days for graph readability.
 - Normalize gapped observing segments independently before transit detection.
 This fixed the HD 209458-style file where obvious dips existed in separate data zones but global noise/baseline handling hid them.
 - Use BLS for orbital period, because simple averaging of nearby detected boxes was badly wrong for real gapped datasets.
+- Use observed-window ephemeris coverage for Planet Check and audit logic.
+Predicted transits that fall entirely inside data gaps are not counted against a candidate.
 - Treat broad automated period-search results as candidate rankings, not ground truth.
 The Kepler sample previously showed a strong alias around `294` days while a constrained `380-390` day search returned about `386.16` days.
 - Use phase-folding as the primary validation view for repeated transit structure.
+- The TLS-style search mode is a lightweight transit-shape search option, not a full physical TLS implementation with limb darkening or stellar-prior constraints.
 - Batch upload is implemented client-side by sending one file at a time to the existing `/analyze` endpoint.
 - Manual box edits are frontend-local.
 They update the displayed table and metrics but do not round-trip to the backend.
 - Detection controls require clicking `Analyze files` again.
 They are not live-updated while dragging sliders.